shuningzhou/SLogger/README.md

 # SimpleLogger

-SimpleLogger is a logging module for iOS.
+SimpleLogger is a logging module for iOS that allows logging to a file and the console at the same time.
+It is efficient and super easy to use.

 ## How To Use
 Just replace NSLog statements with SLog statements.